-- S.3.13.3 Any part which is normally purchased that is optionally shown as a Made part must have supporting documentation submitted to prove team manufacture.
-This might include engineering drawings, pictures of machining, etc. - S.3.13.4 Teams found costing Bought parts as Made parts will be penalized appropriately.
+- S.3.11.1 Every part may be classified as Made or Bought. - Refer to the Formula SAE Cost Event Supplement for additional information - S.3.11.2 If a team genuinely Makes a part listed on the table as a Bought part, they may alternatively cost it as a Made part only if a place holder entry is listed in the tables enabling them to do so. - S.3.11.3 Any part which is normally purchased that is optionally shown as a Made part must have supporting documentation submitted to prove team manufacture. - Documentation may include engineering drawings, pictures of machining, etc. - S.3.11.4 Teams costing Bought parts as Made parts will be penalized.

-S.3.14 Add Item Request
+S.3.12 Add Item Request

-- S.3.14.1 An Add Item Request must be submitted to add items to the Cost Tables for individual team requirements. - S.3.14.2 The form must be completely filled out and contains the necessary instructions.
-Some supporting documentation will be required such as receipts or website links. - S.3.14.3 After review, the item may be added to the Cost Table with an appropriate cost.
+- S.3.12.1 An Add Item Request must be submitted on the FSAE Online Website to add items to the Cost Tables for individual team requirements. - S.3.12.2 After review, the item may be added to the Cost Table with an appropriate cost.
 It will then be available to all teams.

-S.3.15 Public Cost Reports
+S.3.13 Public Cost Reports

-- S.3.15.1 The competition organizers may publish all or part of the submitted cost reports. - S.3.15.2 Cost reports for a given competition season will not be published before the end of the calendar year.
+- S.3.13.1 The competition organizers may publish all or part of the submitted Cost Reports. - S.3.13.2 Cost Reports for a given competition season will not be published before the end of the calendar year.
 Support materials, such as technical drawings, will not be released.

-S.3.16 Cost Report Judging and Penalties Process
+S.3.14 Cost Report Penalties Process

-- S.3.16.1 The following procedure will be used in determining penalties: - a.
-Penalty A will be calculated using procedure Penalty Method A Fixed Point Deductions - b.
-Penalty B will be calculated using procedure Penalty Method B Adjusted Cost Deductions - c.
-The greater of the two penalties will be applied against the cost score - d.
-Penalty A expressed in points will be deducted from the Cost Event score - e.
-Penalty B expressed in dollars will be added to the Adjusted Cost of the vehicle - S.3.16.2 Any error that results in a team over reporting a cost in their Cost Report will not be further penalized.
+- S.3.14.1 The following procedure will be used in determining penalties: - a.
+Penalty A will be calculated using procedure Penalty Method A Fixed Point Deductions - Penalty B will be calculated using procedure Penalty Method B Adjusted Cost Additions - c.
+The greater of the two penalties will be applied against the Cost Event score - Penalty A expressed in points will be deducted from the Cost Event score - Penalty B expressed in dollars will be added to the Adjusted Cost of the vehicle - S.3.14.2 Any error that results in a team over reporting a cost in their Cost Report will not be further penalized. - S.3.14.3 Any instance where a team's score benefits by an intentional or unintentional error on the part of the students will be corrected on a case by case basis.

-- S.3.16.3 Any instance where a team's score benefits by an intentional or unintentional error on the part of the students will be corrected on a case by case basis. - S.3.16.4 Penalty Method A Fixed Point Deductions - a.
-From the Bill of Material, the cost judges will determine if all parts and processes have been included in the analysis. - b.
-In the case of any omission or error the judges will deduct a penalty proportional to the BOM level of the error:
+S.3.14.4 Penalty Method A - Fixed Point Deductions

+- a.
+From the Bill of Material, the Cost Judges will determine if all Parts and Processes have been included in the analysis. - b.
+In the case of any omission or error a penalty proportional to the BOM level of the error will be imposed:

-• Missing/inaccurate material, process, fastener 1 point
+Missing/inaccurate Material, Process, Fastener 1 point

-- Missing/inaccurate part 3 point - Missing/inaccurate assembly 5 point - c.
+Missing/inaccurate Part 3 point

+Missing/inaccurate Assembly 5 point

+c.
 Each of the penalties listed above supersedes the previous penalty.

-If a 5 point deduction is given for a missing assembly, the missing parts are ignored. - d.
-Differences other than those listed above will be deducted at the discretion of the cost judges. - S.3.16.5 Penalty Method B Adjusted Cost Deductions
+Example - if a point deduction is given for a missing Assembly, the missing Parts are ignored.

+d.
+Differences other than those listed above will be deducted at the discretion of the Cost Judges.

+S.3.14.5 Penalty Method B - Adjusted Cost Additions

-The table cost for the missing or incomplete items will be calculated from the standard Cost Tables.
+- a.
+The table cost for the missing or incomplete items will be calculated from the standard Cost Tables. - b.
 The penalty will be a value equal to twice the difference between the team cost and the correct cost for all items in error.